HomeHow To GuidesHow To Build an In-Ground Fire Pit

 Best Fire Pit For Patio Pavers – Besthomegear.com

-Add Feature Wall To Fire Pit
+How to Add Feature Wall To Fire Pit:

-To add visual interest and additional seating options to a fire pit area, build a perimeter wall that partially encircles it.
 This feature wall makes a great backdrop and built-in bench for seating and will highlight the view of your firepit from the rest of your yard.
 Just check out these great ideas below.

 Patio Fire Pit with Bench